library(bbr)

 9 Other resources

-The scripts discussed on this page can be found in the Github repository.
+The script discussed on this page can be found in the Github repository.
 To run this code you should consider visiting the About the Github Repo page first.